 \citet{ribeiro2018anchors} argued that the important features identified by \citet{ribeiro2016should} are based on word-level (single token) instead of phrase-level (consecutive tokens) features.
-Word-level features relate to only one certain instance and lack the ability to provide general or global explanations, which makes it difficult to extend such explanations to unseen instances.
+Word-level features relate to only one instance and cannot provide general explanations, which makes it difficult to extend such explanations to unseen instances.
 For example, in sentiment analysis, `\textit{not}' in `\textit{The movie is not good}' is a contributing feature for negative sentiment but is not a contributing feature for positive sentiment in `\textit{The weather is not bad}'.
-The token `\textit{not}' itself is insufficient as a general explanation for unseen instances as it will lead to different meanings when combined with different words.
-Thus, \citet{ribeiro2018anchors} emphasized the phrase-level features for more comprehensive local interpretations and proposed a rule-based method for identifying key features for predictions.
-Their proposed algorithm iteratively selects predicates from inputs as key tokens, while replacing the rest of the tokens with random tokens that have same POS tags and similar word embeddings.
-If the probability of classifying the perturbed text into the same class as that of the original text is above a predefined threshold, then the selected predicates are considered as the ultimate key features to interpret the prediction results.
+The single token `\textit{not}' is insufficient as a general explanation for unseen instances as it will lead to different meanings when combined with different words.
+Thus, \citet{ribeiro2018anchors} emphasized the phrase-level features for more comprehensive local interpretations and proposed a rule-based method for identifying critical features for predictions.
+Their proposed algorithm iteratively selects predicates from inputs as key tokens while replacing the rest of the tokens with random tokens that have the same POS tags and similar word embeddings.
+If the probability of classifying the perturbed text into the same class as that of the original text is above a predefined threshold, the selected predicates will be considered as the ultimate key features to interpret the prediction results.

-Similar to \citet{ribeiro2018anchors, ribeiro2016should}, \citet{alvarez2017causal} also proposed a model-agnostic interpretability method to relate inputs to outputs through the use of perturbed inputs generated by a variational auto-encoder applied to the original input.
+Similar to \citet{ribeiro2018anchors, ribeiro2016should}, \citet{alvarez2017causal} also proposed a model-agnostic interpretable method to relate inputs to outputs through the use of perturbed inputs generated by a variational auto-encoder applied to the original input.
 The perturbed input is supposed to have a similar meaning to the original input.
-A bipartite graph is then constructed linking these perturbed inputs and outputs, and the graph is then partitioned to highlight relevant parts of it to show which inputs are relevant to certain output tokens.
+A bipartite graph is then constructed to link these perturbed inputs and outputs, and the graph is then partitioned to highlight the relevant parts to show which inputs are relevant to the specific output tokens.

 \citet{feng2018pathologies} proposed a method to gradually remove unimportant words from original texts while maintaining the model's performance.
 The remaining words are then considered as the important features for prediction.
 The importance of each token of the textual input is measured through a gradient approximation method, which involves taking the dot product between a given token's word embedding and the gradients of its output with respect to its word embedding \cite{ebrahimi2018hotflip}.
 The authors show that while the reduced inputs are nonsensical to humans, they are still enough for a given model to maintain a similar level of accuracy when compared with the original inputs.